sivaganeshthotasl/roboshop_documentation/frontend.md

 Try to access the nginx service once more over the browser and ensure you get roboshop content.

 **Create Nginx Reverse Proxy Configuration to reach backend services :-**

+**Reverse Proxy Means: *Nginx acts as a middleman — it takes user requests, sends them to the right backend service, and returns the response without exposing the backend.**

+Without Reverse Proxy Problem:

+Frontend (your website) directly talks to backend servers

+Example:

+`
+Frontend → backend1:8080
+`
+`
+Frontend → backend2:8080
+`

 ```bash
 vim /etc/nginx/nginx.conf
 ```